j-mie6/parsley/docs/api-guide/debug.md

 In this case, we can see that `atomic` has undone input consumption, but that doesn't apply to `hey`.
 In other words, there is another `atomic` missing!
 We could have added `debug` to the `|` combinator as well to make it even clearer, of course.
 Though not visible above, the output is usually coloured.
-If this causes problems, `debug.disableColourRendering()` will disable it, or the `coloured` parameter can be set to `false` on the combinator.
+If this causes problems, `debug.disableColorRendering()` will disable it, or the `colored` parameter can be set to `false` on the combinator.

 ### Breakpoints